 10. Grow Awareness and Traffic With Media Coverage

 News coverage generates awareness about your company and its products and services, boosts organic search for your company, and drives traffic to your company web site.
 Quality news coverage starts with strong, longstanding relationships with journalists, so you’ll want to begin building those contacts.
 Overall, your interactions with the press should be productive if you’re willing to consistently contribute strong and relevant information that they can use to better inform their readers.
 They’ll come to appreciate your insight and value your relationship as an industry expert as much as you value their ability to widely publicize your company or product name.

 Want deeper insight?

-Are you the lone marketer at your technical firm?
+Are you the lone solo marketer at your technical engineering firm?
 Read this blog post that gives 7 Tips for the One-Person Marketing Team.

-If you're looking to level up your writing skills or get your team on the same page with a proven writing process, check out the Content Writing, Engineered course.
+If you're looking to level up your writing skills or get your team on the same page with a proven writing process, check out the our writing course, Content Writing, Engineered.